JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->getDefinition Description**

     Gets the InputDefinition related to this Application.

+---

 !!! signature "public Application->getHelp()"
     **return**